Which country is cheaper, Belgium or Austria?

 Below we will examine the differences and similarities between Austria and Belgium.
 With this information, you can decide for yourself which place is better for your next trip.

-With a variety of museums, monuments, and historical sights, a trip to Austria can be an interesting and educational experience.
+Austria offers many unique museums, sights, and landmarks that will make for a memorable trip.
 Visitors can find a variety of museums across the country that showcase art, culture, history, and more.
 In Vienna, don't miss the Hofburg, the natural history museum, the Albertina, the Kunsthistorisches Museum, and the Imperial Treasury with all of its crown jewels.
 There are plenty more, such as the Military Museum, the Haus der Musik, and the National Library, too.
 In Salzburg, the fortress on the hill known as Hohensalzburg is a combination of a castle and museum with plenty of sights and epic views.
 Mozart's birthplace museum and childhood home are also interesting places to visit, along with the Museum of Natural History, and the terrific Salzburg Museum which showcases the history of the city.
 Innsbruck offers the Tyrolean Folk Art Museum and the Swarovski Crystal Museum, both of which are much better than expected.
 The Audioversum and the Museum of Anatomy are also very interesting, even for kids.
 Other smaller towns and cities have even more museums, many of which are focused on regional history and culture.

 See also 14 Free Things to do in Brussels.

-Austria also offers a huge number of beautiful small towns with plenty of sights and activities.
+Because Austria offers so many small towns with a variety of charming activities, it attracts plenty of visitors for a good reason.
 Through the Alps and the lowlands, the quaint small towns are some of the highlights of a visit to Austria.
 Some of the best and most scenic are those found in the mountains alongside lakes, or tucked into a beautiful valley surrounded by peaks, farms, and hiking trails.
 Hallstatt is perhaps the most famous.
 Located not far from Salzburg, here you'll find a charming church and old village on the banks of a scenic lake surrounded by epic mountain views.
 Durnstein, near Vienna, is an old walled town on the river with a castle and abbey, and is surrounded by wineries.
 Zell am See is a ski resort in the winter but also popular in the summer with hikers, bikers, and sightseers, as it sits on a lake with gorgeous views.
 Lienz, near the Italian border, offers a Midieval town center, nearby mountain coasters and hiking in the Dolomites, and is within close proximity to the Hohe Tauern National Park.
 St. Gilgen and Mondsee are two towns not far from Salzburg that offer scenes from The Sound of Music in addition to plenty of fun activities and historical sites.
 There's plenty more beautiful small towns to explore around Austria, so make sure you spend part of your time here visiting at least several of them.

-You'll find a nice selection of shows in Austria.
+If you have some extra time in Austria, take in a show.
 A variety of theaters in Vienna host productions ranging from opera to orchestra to Broadway style plays.
 An the theaters themselves are quite beautiful and historic, too.
 Some of the most famous include the Volkstheater, Burgtheater, and the Theater in der Josefstadt.
 In Salzburg, you can also find popular theater productions along with more local and historic shows.
 The famous Felsenreitschule was featured in the Sound of Music, and is home to the Salzburg Festival as well as a variety of other shows.
 Don't miss the Salzburg Marionette Theater which puts on a variety of puppet shows that are terrific for adults and children alike.
 If in Innsbruck, catch a show at the Tiroler Landestheater for a popular production.
 Or, for a more local and cultural experience, get tickets for one of the Tyrolean Evening Shows which feature traditional dances and signing from the region, and sometimes also dinner.

-Austria is becoming an appealing option for foodies.
+Austria has a delicious restaurant scene that relies on local flavors.
 The major cities offer a mix of traditional cuisine, European restaurants, and global fare.
 Visitors and locals enjoy a range of terrific food from casual cafes to fine dining establishments.
 Make sure you try the traditional dishes, especially the desserts which Austria is known for.
 Generally, the cuisine is similar to German and Swiss recipes as you'll find plenty of sausage, heavy meats, and stews with vegetables and potatoes.
 Traditional dishes include the famous apple strudel, which you can learn to make yourself in a cooking class which is a great activity for the whole family.
 Also try the Salzburger Nockerl, which is a fluffy and sweet meringue-like dessert.
 For your main meal, the classic pork Wiener Schnitzel hails from Vienna and tastes better here than anywhere else.
 Knödel dumplings and Käsespätzle are also terrific.
 One of my favorites is the Tiroler Gröstl, a mix of meat, potatoes, eggs, and herbs that will fill you up in the most delicious way possible.
 There are plenty of other examples of wonderful traditional meals that shouldn't be missed, so head to Austria to try all of them.

-The people in Belgium know how to have a good time.
+The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.

 Ghent: With its young student population, you'll find plenty of lively bars and clubs around town.
 There are many places where you can party or dance into the early hours of the morning and some of the best places are around Oude Beestenmarkt, De Overpoort, and De Vlasmarkt.
 There's also the famous Ghent Festival every July.

-Austria has a variety of shopping areas worth visiting.
+Many visitors go to Austria to go shopping.
 Vienna is perhaps the best city for shopping in Austria, although you'll find plenty of other options around Innsbruck, Salzburg, and Graz, too.
 In Vienna, you can find a variety of fashion boutiques, arts and crafts, and souvenir shops around Graben and the surrounding streets and in nearby Kohlmarkt.
 Plenty of shopping malls are around the city, too, such as Westfield Shopping City.
 The Naschmarkt is a terrific food market with a variety of local stalls, and it's worth a visit, too.
 In Salzburg, the streets of the old town area have a variety of shops.
 The areas around Getreidegasse have a variety of clothing boutiques, food shops, restaurants, cafes, and souvenir shops.
 In Innsbruck, you'll find more touristy shops in the old town streets around the Golden Roof, but more clothing boutiques along Maria-Theresien-Strasse.
 There's also a large mall just off of this street with plenty of clothing stores and more.

 Vienna: The city is filled with pedestrian streets that are lined with designer shops, jewelry stores, and art galleries.